sriyogesh94/dcos-docs/1.10/storage/persistent-volume.md

 ### The Mesos Sandbox

 The temporary Mesos sandbox is still the target for the `stdout` and `stderr` logs.
-To view these logs, go to the Marathon pane of the DC/OS web interface.
+To view these logs, go to the Marathon pane of the DC/OS GUI.

 # Examples